andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - Human trafficking
     - Other

-*Q2.2*: Which issue does your organization focus on *the most*?
+*Q3.2*: Which issue does your organization focus on *the most*? (select one)

 :   Single answer

-    Populate list with the selected options from Q2.1
+    Populate list with the selected options from Q3.1

     - Development
     - Human rights